The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Results

 \section{Results}

-There are three trends that were explored in addition to the overall electron temperature found through the simulation: Rydberg number vs. density, Rydberg number vs. magnetic field, and Rydberg number vs. initial electron temperature.
+There are three trends that were explored in addition to the overall electron temperature found through the simulation: Rydberg fraction vs. density, Rydberg fraction vs. magnetic field, and Rydberg fraction vs. initial electron temperature.
 These trends should be used to better understand the electron temperatures that were found using the MD simulation.

-Rydberg fraction versus density was analyzed using the ``natural'' variation between shots (fig. \ref{fig:shotvar}).
+Rydberg fraction versus density was analyzed using the ``natural'' electron number and thus density variation between shots (Fig. \ref{fig:shotvar}).
 Three-body recombination as the primary heating mechanism would predict\cite{Recombination_Fluorescence} a scaling in this quantity proportional to $n_e^2$.
-We found no strong scaling in Rydberg fraction with density as ascertained from multiple data sets like that shown in fig. \ref{fig:shotvar}.
+We found no strong scaling in Rydberg fraction with density as ascertained from multiple data sets like that shown in Fig. \ref{fig:shotvar}.
 It has been predicted and measured that as the coupling increases into the moderate and strong regimes the $\sim n_e^2$ scaling is not expected to hold \cite{Recombination_Fluorescence,Scaling}.
-Therefore, it can be reasonably assumed that this deviation from $n_e^2$ scaling can be attributed to the moderate coupling of the plasma.
+The minimal scaling of Rydberg atom formation rate is expected to be $\sim \sqrt{n}$ \cite{Recombination_Fluorescence,Scaling} and the variation in our measured Rydberg fraction does not meet or exceed that minimal scaling.
+However, the measured Rydberg fraction is expected to be determined by multiple interconnected processes including three-body recombination, collisions between bound electrons and free electrons causing de-excitation, and ionization.
+All of these processes are dependent on electron temperature.
+The interplay between these processes, taking into account heating of the system, prevents a simple estimate for what the scaling of measured Rydberg atoms with density is expected to be.
+Additionally, any Rydberg atoms with a binding energy of less than $\sim-1\ \mathrm{K}$ will be ionized by the extraction field and will not be counted in the measured Rydberg fraction.
+This could be explored through reducing the DC extraction field, however that would allow for longer UNP evolution times, making experiment to MD simulation matching more difficult.